 Step 7: Exploring how to help – compassionate thoughts and action

 So now that we’ve started to commit to change and take responsibility, it is important to think about how we can bring our compassionate minds to influence how we are thinking and behaving in this situation.
-The key point about this part of the letter is to try and bring balance to your thinking, and engage in behaviours that are likely to help you face the difficulty, and bring some positive changes.
+The key point about this part of compassionate letter writing is to try and bring balance to your thinking, and engage in behaviours that are likely to help you face the difficulty, and bring some positive changes.
 So in this part of the letter if can be helpful to see if we can look at all of this from a different perspective – a compassionate perspective.

 “It is understandable I feel this way.
 The boss at work told me that she was very sorry and was upset when she had to break the news to the team.
 Other people in the team may feel the same as me, so it might help to speak to them about it.
 I had a good review recently, so I can see that this is not a reflection on my skills.
 This is not my fault, but can start trying to deal with this in a helpful way, for myself and for others.”